rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 ![Horiz_range](/Plots/Horiz_range_12.png "Horiz_range")

-We can see that:
-- The estimated smooth for the Bayesian version of this model looks about the same as its non-Bayesian version
+We can see that the estimated smooth for the Bayesian version of this model looks about the same as its non-Bayesian version
-- The marginal_smooths() function is effectively the equivalent of the plot() method for mgcv-based GAMs.

 **Plot estimates**
 ```